 - Transaction information (details about your credit use and payment)

 - The history of credit inquiries (how many times people have looked into your credit file in the past three years)

 - Third-party collection agencies (whether your debt was sent to a collection agency and what happened from that point)

 Your report can also include consumer statements.
 These are comments that you can add to your file.
 People usually add statements that explain their credit situation.
-This gives people the opportunity to make themselves look more favourable to lenders, employers and other institutions that need to investigate their credit history.
+This gives people the opportunity to make themselves look more favorable to lenders, employers, and other institutions that need to investigate their credit history.